gogoadl/github-action-release-apk/README.md

 ``asset-name`` : asset name
-``github-token`` : for using create github Releases and upload assets ``base64-keystore`` : to signing apk on github action, you should make your base64 decoded keystore file ``key-file`` : it is name that the keystore file ``keystore-password`` : keystore password ``keystore-alias`` : keystore alias
+``github-token`` : for using create github Releases and upload assets ``base64-keystore`` : to signing apk on github action, you should make your base64 encoded keystore file ``key-file`` : it is name that the keystore file ``keystore-password`` : keystore password ``keystore-alias`` : keystore alias